willwade/morpho-wasm/docs/README.md

 - The Worker caches fetched pack files in Cache Storage ('morph-packs-v1') and verifies checksums when present
 - Use packUrl param to override the analysis URL; generation can be hinted with gen= and gensha256=

-## 3. Join rules and cohesive text
+## 3. HFST-based joins and cohesive text

-- morph.join is rule-based for now, with language-specific behavior
+- morph.join uses HFST join models when available, with clear error messages when not
-  - French: elision for je/le/la/ce/se before vowel or mute h; expanded h-aspiré list
+  - Join models are loaded from language packs (join.hfstol files)
-  - English: a/an alternation, simple affix concatenations, child+ren → children
+  - When no join model is available, returns "no join model loaded for {lang}" message
-  - Italian: l’ and un’ elision; -mente derivation
+  - Language-specific joining behavior (elision, article alternation, etc.) is handled by HFST transducers
 - Token buffer demo: /packages/demo/public/token-buffer.html
   - Enter tokens and inspect JoinDecision chain to render cohesive text